ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

 # Testcontainers for IBM MQ

-This commit introduces an initial version of support for the [testcontainers](https://testcontainers.org) project.
+This repo introduces enablement for the [testcontainers](https://testcontainers.org) project.

 The project simplifies use of various resources as part of an application's automated testing, making it convenient for use in things like CI pipelines.